netcinematics/aPRYZMaGAMEa/README.md

 X - clean up libz files...
 X - get files from dashboard_server put into libz/
 X - dynamic load by token click
-O - scriptz create INDEX.
+X - scriptz create INDEX.
-O - scripts create cards.
+X - scripts create cards.
 O - scripts create token_netz by token_keyz (linkz with numz) O - INDEX TOKENZ have 1 txt, and btn adds TXTs from TXT JSON file with ARRAY, by index.
 O - the first unlock TXT loads the ARRAY, then subsequent unlockbtn reveals each section.